 Commit to your goal like you would to eating healthy foods or exercise.
-You may want to find an accountability partner or inform your manager so that you have a supportive network to keep you on track.
+You may want to find an accountability partner or inform your manager so that you have a supportive network to keep you on track for each learning opportunity.

 Take a look at this article and learn how to do so: How to Develop a Lifelong Learning Habit

-You need to make a conscious effort to learn.
-This means intentionally making time and space to learn.
+You need to make a conscious effort to learn at work.
+This means intentionally making time and space to do so.

 Make sure that you learn in bite-sized pieces so that it’s sustainable over the long-run.
 This could mean blocking off 15 minutes daily in your calendar or whatever suits your learning style.
 For example, if you learn one new word daily, you will learn 365 words in a year.

-We all know that life and work happens, and you may feel too busy to learn.
-However, by being mindful of why learning is important to you and making it a priority in our calendars we are reminded to turn a learning habit into a routine.
+We all know that life happens, and you may feel too busy to learn.
+However, by being mindful of why learning is important to you and making it a priority in your calendar, you are reminded to turn a learning habit into a routine.

 A common perception is that the majority of learning happens in the classroom.
 However, 30 years of research in leadership development has proven that 70% of learning happens on-the-job.
 Here’s the breakdown of effective leadership development learning experiences: